mekowalski/hacktoberfest-beginner/profiles/Profiles-2020/Ruchi_Shukla.md

 - Video Editing

 ### Why Do You Love Coding?
-Because it prepares my brain to think out of box
+Because it prepares my brain to think out of the box

 ### Your Favorite Animal
 I love parrots